French Connection posts smaller loss on strong sales in Europe

-(Reuters) - British fashion retailer French Connection Group Plc (FCCN.L) reported a smaller underlying pretax loss, helped by lower expenses and strong trading in the second half in its largest markets - UK and Europe - helped improve margins.
+March 12 (Reuters) - British fashion retailer French Connection Group Plc reported a smaller underlying pretax loss, helped by lower expenses and strong trading in the second half in its largest markets - UK and Europe - helped improve margins.

 Revenue at the company, which has been attempting a turnaround after years of underperformance, fell 4 percent to 189.4 million pounds.